Complexlity/planner-app/src/writeup.md

 ### Hover State

 I wanted to add the added functionality where the quote is hovered on, it would not change (assuming the user would still be reading it).
 I added two functions `handleMouseEnter` and `handleMouseLeave`.
-These two functions trigger the hover state which they determines if the displayed data should change or not
+These two functions trigger the hover state which determines if the displayed data should change or not

 ### Pseudocode